- Products and Services

 Semantic indexing allows users to browse the authors, source works, individual poems, links to related web resource, or essays.
 Full text searches of words or phrases can be limited by fields such as year and place of birth or death; by the writer’s religion, nationality, and ethnicity; and by specifying an editor, publisher, or printer of the source work.

 The collaborative goal of the project is to create a living database.
 We welcome contributions from organizations and individuals.
 Submitting materials to the editors is easy, right from the product home page itself.

 "Scottish Women Poets of the Romantic Period is recommended for larger libraries, both academic and public, supporting humanities research, and is another example of the positive collaborative efforts between librarians, scholars, and Alexander Street Press.
 Although the content may not have the broad appeal of some of the other ASP products, the quality of the data and the access it provides to this niche of English literature is invaluable."

 Scottish Women Poets of the Romantic Period is available on the Web, either through annual subscription or as a one-time purchase of perpetual rights.
 Libraries that purchase perpetual rights will also receive an archival copy of the data.
 The database has been carefully compiled and edited by Nancy Kushigian, English Literature Librarian at the University of California, Davis, and Stephen Behrendt, George Holmes Distinguished Professor of English at the University of Nebraska.

-Other Alexander Street titles in Diversity Literature and Postcolonial Studies are available now and cross-searchable in Alexander Street Literature.
+Related titles are available now and cross-searchable in the Alexander Street Literature package.